R-process

-A limited r-process-like series of neutron captures occurs to a minor extent in thermonuclear weapon explosions.
-These led to the discovery of the elements einsteinium (element 99) and fermium (element 100) in nuclear weapon fallout.
+An r-process-like series of neutron captures (on uranium-238 normally) occurs to a minor extent in thermonuclear weapon explosions, and can be enhanced by purposeful design.
+The elements einsteinium (element 99) and fermium (element 100) in nuclear weapon fallout, and in general this neutron capture results in isotopes as heavy as A = 257.

 The r-process contrasts with the s-process, the other predominant mechanism for the production of heavy elements, which is nucleosynthesis by means of slow captures of neutrons.
 In general, isotopes involved in the s-process have half-lives long enough to enable their study in laboratory experiments, but this is not typically true for isotopes involved in the r-process.
-The s-process primarily occurs within ordinary stars, particularly AGB stars, where the neutron flux is sufficient to cause neutron captures to recur every 10–100 years, much too slow for the r-process, which requires 100 captures per second.
+The s-process primarily occurs within ordinary stars, particularly AGB stars, where the neutron flux is sufficient to cause neutron captures to recur every 10–100 years, much too slow for the r-process, which requires up to 100 captures per second.
 The s-process is secondary, meaning that it requires pre-existing heavy isotopes as seed nuclei to be converted into other heavy nuclei by a slow sequence of captures of free neutrons.
 The r-process scenarios create their own seed nuclei, so they might proceed in massive stars that contain no heavy seed nuclei.
 Taken together, the r- and s-processes account for almost the entire abundance of chemical elements heavier than iron.
-The historical challenge has been to locate physical settings appropriate for their time scales.
+The historical challenge has been to locate physical settings appropriate to their time scales.